Smoking in the United Kingdom: Further restrictions

-On 6 April 2012, the display of tobacco products was banned in retailers larger than 280 square metres in England.
+On 6 April 2012, the display of tobacco products was banned in retailers larger than 280 square metres (3000 sq. ft.) in England.
 The ban affected small retailers three years later on 6 April 2015.
 In Scotland, a ban on the display of tobacco products for large retailers entered into force in April 2013.
 The ban for display for small retailers entered into force in April 2015.

 In March 2011, the Conservative-Liberal Democrat coalition government committed itself to holding a public consultation on the introduction of plain tobacco packaging.
 Influenced by the introduction of plain packaging in Australia, the House of Commons voted 367–113 in March 2015 to pass the Children and Families Act 2014, which gave the government the power to require plain packaging for tobacco products.
 This came into force on 20 May 2016, but tobacco companies were given one year to sell off remaining stock, after which all tobacco products sold in the UK would have to follow plain packaging laws.

-Electronic cigarettes
+Electronic cigarettes (vapes)

 Despite the name "e-cigarette," these devices contain no tobacco and produce no smoke.
 They are used as an alternative to smoking, or as devices where it increasingly looks like they are helping young people avoid smoking.
 Two hospitals run by Sandwell and West Birmingham Hospitals NHS Trust opened vape shops in 2019 in conjunction with a ban on smoking.
 Public Health England advises hospitals to let patients vape indoors and in bed.

 On 2 April 2014, the Welsh Government published a public health white paper in which it proposed a ban on the use of e-cigarettes in public spaces.
 The Bill was subsequently defeated.

 The annual Smokefree GB survey, published in May 2017, concluded that 52% of the 2.9 million British e-cigarette users are now ex-smokers.
 26% of respondents thought e-cigarettes were as harmful as real cigarettes.
 In March 2017, it was reported by The Telegraph that the UK's e-cigarette boom is in decline, with the number of people using e-cigarettes in Britain decreasing for the first time since their launch.

 In 2019, there were estimated to be 3 million e-cigarette users in Great Britain, with approximately half reporting using them as an aid to stop smoking.